shopsys/shopsys/docs/project/guidelines-for-project-documentation.md

 ### Examples of topics
 * Changes in the architecture
-* Extra technologies and how they are used (eg. NoSQL database, JavaScript framework)
+* Extra technologies and how they are used (e.g., NoSQL database, JavaScript framework)
 * Customizations of standard features like:
-    * Custom search functionality (eg. ElasticSearch)
+    * Custom search functionality (e.g., ElasticSearch)
     * Modified checkout process
 * Functionality that was removed or disabled
-* Details about communication with third-party systems (eg. ERP, CRM, payment gateways)
+* Details about communication with third-party systems (e.g., ERP, CRM, payment gateways)
 * Special requirements for server infrastructure

 ## Other rules